 Since then, I have embraced them as an oracle that guides me on my path.
 Over the years, my knowledge of the Runes has grown quickly and I have ventured into many aspects of their use and understanding their origin in both history and mythology.

-When I began this blog, my two main goals were to use share the Runes with others and continue to increase my understanding of and ability to work with the Runes.
+When I began this blog, my two main goals were to use share the Runes with others and continue to increase my understanding of and ability to work with them.
 To that end, I have created a number of series to aid in the process.
 I hope you enjoy them and, if you ever have questions or suggestions, please don't hesitate to contact me.

 The Series in My Blog